grahamgower/PP5mC/slurm_pipeline/README.md

 We strongly recommend limiting the maximum heap size (`-Xmx`) and the number of garbage collector threads (`-XX:ParallelGCThreads`).
-The "_mem" resource object for the "06:realign1" and "06:realign2" pipeline stages should be set *higher* than the value specified with `-Xmx` to account the java virtual machine overhead.
+The "_mem" resource object for the "06:realign1" and "06:realign2" pipeline stages should be set *higher* than the value specified with `-Xmx` to account for the java virtual machine overhead.
 An additional 1-2 Gb ought to be sufficient, depending on the number of garbage collector threads.